Jieh: Power

 The power station at Jieh was closed for a period after the Israeli invasion in 1982, and so technicians who came to repair the older Toshiba turbines were deterred away from the country due to kidnappings of foreigners and the raging of the civil war.
 Likewise, the three Brown Boveri turbines had managed to get some service from BBC's India technicians rather than from the Switzerland headquarters.
 This meant that only minor repairs could be done, and so the generators could not run at full capacity.
 In 1982, the Lebanese Pound fell by a factor of 600 and so Electricite du Liban, Lebanon's government owned power company, could not afford to buy spare parts from overseas for its power stations.
 Hundreds of communities and ghettos across the country also refused (and still refuse) to pay electricity bills that funded the maintenance.
 This, as well as significant electricity piracy, resulted in deteriorating conditions of the power plant at Jieh.

 On 19 August 1997 the power station was hit by Israeli airstrikes.
 It was the culmination of a spike in violence which began the day before when two teenagers were killed by a roadside bomb near Jezzine.
 In response, 18 August, the South Lebanon Army had shelled Sidon, killing seven people.
-This led to Hizbullah firing a barrage of rockets into northern Israel and hence the airstrike.
+This led to Hezbollah firing a barrage of rockets into northern Israel and hence the airstrike.

-On 23 July 1999 the Lebanese headquarters of the Cellis telephone company in Jeih was destroyed by an Israeli airstike.
+On 23 July 1999 the Lebanese headquarters of the Cellis telephone company in Jeih was destroyed by an Israeli airstrike.
 The strike was part of two extensive air raids on 24/25 July which left Beirut without electricity, five bridges on the Beirut to Sidon road destroyed, as well as a radio station in Baalbek demolished.
 Eight Lebanese were killed and an estimated $52 million damage caused.
-Two Israeli were killed by Hizbullah rockets in Kiryat Shimona.
+Two Israeli were killed by Hezbollah rockets in Kiryat Shimona.